imalikov/pine_script_docs/source/faq/Techniques.rst

 How can I display plot values in the chart’s scale?
 ---------------------------------------------------

-To achieve this effect with your indicator, you need to check 2 checkboxes in the Scales tab inside the Chart Settings menu:
+To achieve this effect with your indicator, you need to check two checkboxes in the Scales tab inside the Chart Settings menu:
 ``Indicators and financials name labels`` and ``Indicators and financials value labels``.
-You reach the Chart Settings menu by right-clicking on the chart or by using the cog wheel in the chart’s upper-left icons.
+You reach the Chart Settings menu by right-clicking or using the cog wheel in the chart’s upper-left icons.

 If you display the indicator’s name, the ``shorttitle`` will be used if there is one.
 If not, as is the case here, the title will be used.
 The plot’s name will also appear in the `label <https://www.tradingview.com/pine-script-reference/v5/#op_label>`__: